iamvdo/pleeease-brunch/README.md

 Add this package to your `package.json` file, then `npm install`.

 	{
-		"brunch-pleeease": "^1.0.0"
+		"pleeease-brunch": "^1.0.0"
 	}

-Or you can `npm install --save brunch-pleeease`.
+Or you can `npm install --save pleeease-brunch`.

 Actually, it matches Pleeease 1.x.x.